Sabre Wulf (2004 video game): Reception

 The game received "generally favourable" reviews, according to video game review aggregator Metacritic.
 Despite its innovations and favourable reviews, sales were lackluster.

 Reviewers found the game simple, with shallow platforming puzzles and gameplay.
 Some found it fun, while others did not.
 Reviewers from both sides considered its gameplay repetitive—as GamesTM put it: the player rehearses and memorizes short, basic levels for the fastest time.
 The game's difficulty can widely vary between levels, and ramps up about a third into the game.
 Some reviewers found the wolf to be a bad foil to Sabreman and easily outmaneuvered.
 To Sabre Wulf's credit, Eurogamer wrote, the game was accessible and absorbing, among the best platformers on the Game Boy Advance.
-GamePro put Sabre Wulf in the lineage of Wario Ware in that its quick and otherwise mundane levels became interesting when paired with its varied creature puzzle and racing hooks.
+GamePro put Sabre Wulf in the lineage of WarioWare in that its quick and otherwise mundane levels became interesting when paired with its varied creature puzzle and racing hooks.
 NGC Magazine also appreciated the blend of strategic puzzle-platforming and making a fast escape.
 Other reviewers were also drawn to the puzzle elements.

 Sabre Wulf is oriented towards action, and IGN considered its few adventure elements of brief "busy-work wandering" and non-player character conversation weak.
 Edge described these parts as "filler" and even considered the simple platforming "ultimately disposable" fun.
 GameSpot felt that player creativity was constrained by the limited helper creature choices, a game mechanic similar to that of The Lost Vikings.
 Reviewers suggested that the game's jump controls could be tighter, and collision detection more forgiving.
 Two reviewers recommended the game for short play sessions, during downtime, and IGN appreciated that the game was longer in length than Rare's prior Game Boy Advance game, Banjo-Kazooie: Grunty's Revenge.